WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 3. A line of credit

-Opening up a line of credit to pay off your credit card debt is taking a similar approach to a balance transfer.
+Opening up a line of credit to pay off credit card debt is taking a similar approach to a balance transfer.
 However, in this case, instead of opening a new credit card, you are opening a line of credit with your bank or credit union.

 Borrowers are drawn to lines of credit because they usually have lower interest rates and higher limits.
-Having a low-interest rate is advantageous in itself, but having a higher limit can also benefit you as your credit utilization is another factor that affects your credit score.
+Having a low-interest rate is advantageous in itself, but having a higher limit can also benefit you as your credit utilization ratio is another factor that affects your credit score.

 However, a line of credit can be even harder to successfully secure than a balance transfer credit card.
 Your ability to take out a line of credit will depend on several factors, just like any other personal loan option.
 These factors can include but are not limited to, your salary, credit score, and whether or not you have a cosigner.